jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 I was most interested in measuring the "security", or resistance to slipping, as opposed to breaking strength.
-That's why I chose slippery material and made it even slipperier, hoping that each bend would slip before having a chance to break; but alas, some knots just won't slip.
+That's why I chose slippery material and made it even slipperier, hoping that each bend would slip before having a chance to break.
+But alas, some knots just won't slip.

 ### Results